codio/knowledge/source/instructors/authoring/assessments/llm-free-text.rst

 .. meta::
-   :description: Use an LLM to grade Free text assessments allow students to answer questions in their own words.
+   :description: LLM Free Text assessments allow students to answer questions in their own words and receive AI-assisted grading.

 .. _llm-free-text: